Random8283/event_management/README.md

   - `static/` - Static files (CSS, JS, images)
   - `templatetags/` - Custom template tags

+- Any user who signs up can view ALL events.
+- Any user can register for ANY event, regardless of organizer.
+- Admin users (staff=True) can create, update, delete events.

 ## Contributing

 1. Fork the repository